Documentation Index

 Multi-Outcome Markets

-Multiple conditions, each with YES/NO options.
+Multiple conditions, each with independent YES/NO options.

 Series Markets

-Automatically regenerating markets on a schedule.
+Automatically regenerating markets on a recurring schedule.

 Understanding Prices